Market & Selling Strategies

 The registration fee includes all workbook materials, program instruction, lunches, refreshment breaks and welcome reception.
 Other meals, lodging and hotel expenses are not included.

-The registration fee for Marketing and Selling Strategies is as follows:
+The registration fee for Market and Selling Strategies is as follows:

 - $4,495 for the first attendee